getify/You-Dont-Know-JS/types & grammar/ch5.md

 // 1 2
 // stopping!
 1 3
 ```

+**Note:** `break foo` does not mean "break and go to the 'foo' labeled position to continue", but rather, "break out of the loop that is labeled 'foo' and continue *after* it."

 The non-labeled `break` alternative to the above would probably need to involve one or more functions, shared scope variable access, etc. It would quite likely be more confusing than labeled-`break`.